vippsas/vipps-recurring-api/vipps-recurring-api.md

 If the user does not update their `maxAmount` to the same or a higher amount than the charge, it will fail when `due` + `retryDays` is reached, and the status will be `FAILED`.

-The user will also see a failure description on the charge in the Vipps app.
+The user will also see a failure description on the charge in the Vipps MobilePay app.

 Display of charge failure due to a charge being higher than the `maxAmount` in Vipps:
 ![variable_amount_charge](images/variable_amount_charge.png)

 ## Skip landing page

-_This functionality is only available for special cases._
+*This functionality is only available for special cases.*

 See: [Landing page](https://developer.vippsmobilepay.com/docs/common-topics/landing-page)